 We arrived on the Friday.
 Dad driving from Nottingham (staying overnight in Glasgow), Fi coming through from Edinburgh and me popping in from Amsterdam.

 I was kind of prepared.
 My Dad's dear friend Archie an experienced climber had offered to guide us up the Ben with another guide Andy Ross.
 They had been quite insistent that we came prepared for all weather as you can experience 4 seasons in one day on the mountain.
-I had sent my kit list through and Archie had chuckled that I could open a mountaineering shop with the amount of gear I was bringing.
-I felt reassured.
+I had sent my kit list through and Archie had chuckled that I could open a mountaineering shop

 On Friday night we met in the pub, where else, for a debrief.
 I hadn't seen Archie for some 15 years.
 He hadn't changed.
 Still full of good humour and stories.
 Fi had a look of concern when Archie produced his train pass that stated he was certified 'blind'.
 Yep we were going to be guided up a mountain by the blind, but not to worry it was a mistakenly issued, but Archie was enjoying using the pass to get free train journeys through the Highlands.
 It was an early night as it was a 7am start the next day.